MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addtypeattribute.md

 ### I can use a AddTypeAttribute operation on an entity attribute

 If we have an entity attribute, we can use AddTypeAttribute to add a type attribute.
-We can have an entity, Customer, that contains the following entity attribute definition (called contactAt) with a CombineAttributes operation (using ContactKinds as the source) that merges “emailId”, “phoneId”, and “socialId” into “contactId”:
+We can have an entity, Customer, that contains the following entity attribute definition (called contactAt) with a CombineAttributes operation (using ContactKinds as the source) that merges "emailId", "phoneId", and "socialId" into "contactId":

 ```json
 {